-Our Amended and Restated By-laws (the "By-laws") and our Principles, which can be found in the Corporate Governance section of our website at www.zoetis.com, provide the Board flexibility in determining whether the roles of CEO and Board Chair should be separated or combined.
-In addition, the Principles require that if the individual elected as the Board Chair is the CEO, the independent directors shall also elect a lead independent director to preside over executive sessions of the independent directors, facilitate information flow and communication among the directors and perform such other duties and exercise such other powers as prescribed from time to time by the Board.
+Our By-laws and our Corporate Governance Principles, which can be found in the Corporate Governance section of our website at www.zoetis.com, provide the Board flexibility in determining whether the roles of CEO and Board Chair should be separated or combined.
+In addition, the Corporate Governance Principles require that if the individual elected as the Board Chair is the CEO, the independent directors shall also elect a lead independent director.
 The Board believes that this flexibility, combined with a commitment to strong independent leadership, gives the Board the ability to choose a leadership structure that is in the best interest of the Company and its shareholders at a given point in time.
 At least annually, the Board evaluates its leadership structure, and whether to separate or combine the roles of Chair and CEO based on the circumstances at the time of its evaluation, including in light of any changes in Board composition, management, or in the nature of the Company's business and operations.